 - Contortionist: One is needed to sneak into the safe.

-- Cooperation Gambit: In the third film the group gets financial sponsorship from the villain of the first two movies in exchange for the profits.
+- Cooperation Gambit: In the third film the group gets financial sponsorship from Terry Benedict in exchange for the profits.
 The main characters are happy with this deal, since it's not about the money this time.

 - Credits Gag: With the And Starring credit for Julia Roberts in her appearances.
 In Eleven, the cast roll call during the closing credits ends with "And Introducing Julia Roberts"; in Twelve, she's credited with "Tess as Julia Roberts".